Reviewing Mars Edit: WordPress blogging solution

 Have you ever had a centralized location for all your blogging needs?
 If you are like me, you are running anywhere from three up to 10 blogs at the same time.

-Mars Edit in my opinion is worth exactly as much as you’ve paid for it.
+Mars Edit, in my opinion, is worth exactly as much as you’ve paid for it.
 Not more not less.
-How did Daniel manage to get the price / value ratio so well is beyond my comprehension.
-But for someone who is updating multiple blogs on the various different platforms (Tumblr and WordPress) this tool is a life saver, and a must have.
+How did Daniel manage to get the price/value ratio so well is beyond my comprehension.
+But for someone who is updating multiple blogs on the various different platforms (Tumblr and WordPress) this tool is a life saver, and a must-have.

 Now let me guide you through the common features I regularly evaluate when reviewing apps, shall we?

-As a keyboard shortcuts jockey, I am particularly happy that every part of the interface is customizable through keyboard.
+As a keyboard shortcuts jockey, I am particularly happy that every part of the interface is customizable through a keyboard.